-Prophet Abraham received instruction from God to take Hagar and her baby Ishmael to a specified barren and lifeless place in Arabia (Paran), more specifically to Makkah (Mecca).
-In the Qur'an, Abraham quoted:
+Prophet Abraham received instruction from God to take Hajar and her baby Ishmael to a specified barren and lifeless place in Arabia (Paran), more specifically to Makkah (Mecca).
+In the Qur'an, Abraham is quoted:

-"Our Lord!
-I have made some of my offspring to dwell in a valley without cultivation by thy sacred house; in order, O Lord, that they may establish prayer: So fill the hearts of some among men with love towards them, and feed them, and feed them with fruits: so that they may give thanks."
-(The Qur'an 14:37)
+• Our Lord!
+I have made some of my offspring to dwell in a valley without cultivation by thy sacred house; in order, O Lord, that they may establish prayer: So fill the hearts of some among men with love towards them, and feed them with fruits: So they may give thanks.